Sanderson Hospital: History

 The WJ Sanderson Home for Destitute and Crippled Children was established in Whickham in 1888 by William John Sanderson, a local philanthropist.
 Its purpose was to care for destitute children who couldn't be housed in workhouses due to physical disabilities.
 Shortly after opening it moved to larger premises at Red House in Wallsend on 1 June 1889, before opening its Gosforth site in 1897.
 The Gosforth site was opened by a Mrs. Hilton Philipson on 30 September 1897.

 In 1914 the hospital buildings was extended to allow for the treatment of more patients.
 Until the implementation of the National Health Service Act 1946 the hospital operated independently, and in July 1948 it came under the control of a Hospital Management committee as part of the National Health Service.
 While independent the hospital also had its own school based on-site.
 The site was used as the long-stay orthopaedic hospital for the area.
 In 1974 the hospital given over to the care of the elderly during NHS reforms.

-The hospital had various subtle name changes over the years: in 1929 it became the WJ Sanderson Home for Crippled Children, at around 1935 it was renamed the WJ Sanderson Orthopaedic Hospital and School for Children, at around 1950 it became known as the Sanderson Orthopaedic Hospital, before being known as Sanderson Hospital in 1964.
+The hospital had various subtle name changes over the years: in 1929 it became the WJ Sanderson Home for Crippled Children; around 1935 it was renamed the WJ Sanderson Orthopaedic Hospital and School for Children; around 1950 it became known as the Sanderson Orthopaedic Hospital; and in 1964 it became known as Sanderson Hospital.